AlexGivens/AGEqualizerIndicatorView/README.md

 ## Device Support

-AGEqualizerIndicatorView currenlty supports iOS 7.0+. **If you're looking for an OS X-compatible fork, check out [CMEqualizerIndicatorView](https://github.com/connor/CMEqualizerIndicatorView).** :hand:
+AGEqualizerIndicatorView currently supports iOS 7.0+ and tvOS 9.0+. **If you're looking for an OS X-compatible fork, check out [CMEqualizerIndicatorView](https://github.com/connor/CMEqualizerIndicatorView).** :hand:

 ## About

 AGEqualizerIndicatorView is created and maintained by [Alex Givens](https://github.com/AlexGivens).

 AGEqualizerIndicatorView is released under the MIT license.
 See LICENSE for details.